mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/administering-clusters/package-registry/index.md

       ./dcos-registry registry --version
       ./dcos-registry registry <your-subcommand>
       ```
-      In the rest of the instructions in this page, we assume you have downloaded the subcommand from an attached DC/OS Cluster.
+      In the rest of the instructions on this page, we assume you have downloaded the subcommand from an attached DC/OS Cluster.
 If that is not the case, replace `dcos` with `./dcos-registry` in your instructions whilst retaining the `registry` suffix.

       <p class="message--note"><strong>NOTE: </strong> You must use the aforementioned binary with `./dcos-registry registry <your-subcommand>` style of syntax.
 Eliminating the <tt>registry<tt> suffix does not work.</p>

 ### Instructions to generate `.dcos` bundle

-The `package-registry` CLI can be used to bundle your package into a `.dcos` file that can be used by the `package-registry`.
+The `package-registry` CLI bundles your package into a `.dcos` file that can be used by the `package-registry`.
 Assume that the {{ model.packageRepo }} package files are in a directory called `/path/to/package/`.
 It should contain the following package definition files:

 ```
 ➜ tree